Last Updated on September 8, 2022

 Self Employment & Exchange Rates

 As a Brit, we also have to factor in the exchange rate.
-For the last couple of months the exchange rate keeps dropping so then what you earn is worth less.
 For example one week $250 might get you £200, but the next week, the same amount might only get you £190.
 With a full $12 of pay, 60 minutes of teaching, it converts to around £8.20 per hour.
 Which unfortunately is under the UK minimum wage and that figure is BEFORE TAX.

 Want to apply for Cambly Kids?
 Here’s my referral link!